metacpan/network-infrastructure/api_v0.md

 We will eventually depreciate v0, but that will be long after the move, so how do we support it.

-#1 is for discussion, but please do update this doc.
+[Issue for discussion](https://github.com/CPAN-API/network-infrastructure/issues/1), but please do update this doc.

 What needs to happen to make our API v0 work with ElasticSearch 1.x?